-Intake practitioners must document all referrals that are made to other agencies.
-It is the responsibility of the intake practitioner to make appropriate referrals to other agencies within twenty-four (24) hours of the time that the Intake Report was received.
+Intake case managers must document all referrals that are made to other agencies.
+It is the responsibility of the intake case manager to make appropriate referrals to other agencies within twenty-four (24) hours of the time that the Intake Report was received.